Co-Chair: Matt Williams, National Trust

 Link’s 25 Year Plan group continues to lead the sector’s joint action to ensure that the 25 Year Environment Plan’s ambition is realised.

-On 16 July, four Link members participated in a Defra workshop on the reintroduction and translocation of species.
-The ongoing work this meeting initiated will allow us to help Defra develop guidelines for a reintroductions and translocations code, as identified in the 25 Year Plan.
+After attending a Defra workshop on the reintroduction and translocation of species, Link submitted a response to Defra draft guidelines for a reintroductions and translocations code, as identified in the 25 Year Plan.

 Link’s 25 Year Plan group is also developing positions on a range of issues encompassed by the Plan, including the review of national parks and AONBs, the concept of “net environmental gain” and nature recovery networks.

 For further information, contact Dan Pescod, Link’s Head of Policy and Campaigns.

 Last updated: 6 November 2018